HackerThemes/theme-kit/readme.md

 clone this repository, run the Gulp task and go right into modifying variables and adding styles.
 There's also an HTML file that contains a neatly organized collection of Bootstrap components that fit a 1920x1080 display, so you can instantly see the outcome.

+## Video Demonstration

+There is a short demonstration of this project on YouTube: [https://www.youtube.com/watch?v=Gi5ffoE3mPc](https://www.youtube.com/watch?v=Gi5ffoE3mPc)

 ## Prerequisites

 - This works on Windows, macOS and Linux.